Fourvière

-Fourvière ([fuʁvjɛʁ]) is a district of Lyon, France, a hill immediately west of the old part of the town, rising from the river Saône.
+Fourvière ([fuʁvjɛʁ]) is a city district of Lyon, France, a hill immediately west of the old part of the town, rising from the river Saône.
 It is the site of the original Roman settlement of Lugdunum in 43 BC.
 The district contains many religious buildings including convents, monasteries and chapels.
 It is known in Lyon as "the hill that prays".

-Fourvière is part of a UNESCO World Heritage site designated for the city of Lyon in 1998 for its testimony to Lyon's long history as an important European settlement and its extraordinary architecture.
+Fourvière is part of a UNESCO World Heritage Site designated for the city of Lyon in 1998 for its testimony to Lyon's long history as an important European settlement and its extraordinary architecture.

 Description

 Fourviere supports the world's two oldest and active funicular railway lines, and is known for the Catholic Basilica of Fourvière.
 The inauguration of the golden statue of the Virgin Mary on the north-west tower is the origin of the famous 8 December Festival of Lights, when the citizens of Lyon display candles (lumignons) at their windows.
 This festival now attracts hundreds of thousands of people into the streets of Lyon every year.

 On the south side of Fourvière are the vast ruins of Roman Baths, partially intact ruins of a Roman Theatre (15 BC) and a 2nd Century Roman Odéon rediscovered in the 20th century and now home to a museum as well as a series of concerts and operas throughout the summer.